Tuesday’s Insider Report: Companies insiders are buying and selling

 The following companies have had recent insider selling activity.

-On Aug.
-17 and Aug.
-18, Peter Warwick, the company's chief people officer, exercised his options and sold the corresponding number of shares (246,380) at an average price per share around the $46 (U.S.) price level.
-His remaining portfolio balance stood at 16,013 shares.
+Several weeks ago, we reported that the company's chief financial officer Richard Perron exercised his options and sold the corresponding number of shares (202,200) at an average price per share of $3.2624 on Aug.
+14, eliminating his portfolio's position.

-Earlier this month, we reported that the chief financial officer Stephane Bello sold 78,800 shares at an average price per share of $47.5844 (U.S.) on Aug.
-3, reducing the portfolio's position to 66,582 shares.
-In addition, on Aug.
-2, chief transformation officer Neil Masterson exercised his options and sold the corresponding number of shares (92,165) at an average price of $47.523 (U.S.) per share, leaving a remaining portfolio balance of 22,379 shares.
+On August 21, the company's chief information officer Ed Orlik exercised his options and sold the corresponding number of shares (2,500) at an average price per share of $31.88.
+His remaining portfolio balance stood at 1,203 shares.

 Follow me on Twitter at @jennifer_dowty to receive links to all my insider reports